This post will briefly compare the two main varieties of ginseng, the

 alcohol withdrawal, for example.

-Ginseng helps the liver and the body remove alcohol from the body in a
+Ginseng helps the body, liver, etc., remove alcohol from your system in a

 quicker fashion and this effect has been tested and proven many times